 - Physical activity for disabled children and young people, Department of Health and Social Care (value not declared).
 Start: 03/21; duration 6 months.

 - Theories of complex systems and policy implementation in community-based health promotion, UKRI Economic and Social Research Council (£72,436).
 Start 10/16; duration 5 years.

 Research interests: physical activity, policy, implementation, health inequalities, evidence reviews, complex systems thinking, participatory engagement, public health guidance, complex realism.

-Expertise: qualitative research, evidence-reviewing, complexity methods, policy engagement.
+Expertise: qualitative research, evidence-reviewing, complexity methods, systems approaches, policy engagement.